madtank/nova-act-mcp/README.md

 ### Optimization Strategies

-- **Headless Mode**: For production environments, consider running browsers in headless mode for better resource efficiency.
+- **Headless Mode**: For production environments, consider explicitly setting headless mode to true (`"headless": true`) for better resource efficiency.
+While the default is now non-headless for better debugging, headless browsers use fewer resources.
 - **Request Throttling**: Implement rate limiting to avoid triggering anti-bot measures on websites.
 - **Caching**: Cache responses when appropriate to reduce redundant requests.
 - **Efficient Selectors**: Use precise selectors rather than broad instructions to improve performance.